inkognitro/react-redux-saga-boilerplate/docs/CodingGuidelines.md

 Below you can see some recommended coding guidelines.
 With growing experience these guidelines could change.
 Nothing is carved in stone.

-## Be explicit, not implicit - and stay decoupled!
+## Be explicit, not implicit.
+Stay decoupled.
-In the past we had a lot of trouble by being implicit instead of explicit in programming.
+In one of my workplaces we had a lot of trouble by being implicit instead of explicit in programming.
 As an example we created a `RequestHandler` class as a handler for every api call.
 As time went by, this class grew with new implicit features like showing a loader every time a request was dispatched.
 Soon we got into trouble because not in all places where a request is dispatched also a loader needs to be shown.